mariebtreschow/bigquery-runner/README.md

 4. pip install requirements with the command

        pip3 install -r requirements.txt

 5. Set the environment variable pointing to your json service account file

        export GOOGLE_APPLICATION_CREDENTIALS=service-account-file.json

 Run command to write output to CSV file

     python3 bin/bigquery_runner.py path/to/your/file.sql

-You can find the following results written to a CSV in the csv_results folder.
+You can find the following results written to a CSV in the csv_results folder

 Example command: